core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}

-OSCORE specifies the derivation of Sender Context and Recipient Context, specifically Sender/Recipient Keys and Common IV, from a set of input parameters (see Section 3.2 of {{RFC8613}}).
+OSCORE specifies the derivation of Sender Context and Recipient Context, specifically of Sender/Recipient Keys and Common IV, from a set of input parameters (see Section 3.2 of {{RFC8613}}).
 This derivation applies also to Group OSCORE, and the mandatory-to-implement HKDF and AEAD algorithms are the same as in {{RFC8613}}.
 The Sender ID SHALL be unique for each endpoint in a group with a fixed Master Secret, Master Salt and Group Identifier (see Section 3.3 of {{RFC8613}}).

 For Group OSCORE the Sender Context and Recipient Context additionally contain asymmetric keys, as described previously in {{sec-context}}.
 The private/public key pair of the sender can, for example, be generated by the endpoint or provisioned during manufacturing.